danchoi/jsonconvhtml/README.md

-# jsonextfilter
+# jsonconvhtml

-Applies external unix filters to specified key paths of a JSON object stream.
+Applies "elinks -dump" to all string values in the object stream

 ## Example